 A human actual entity, like me, for example, is also perishing in each moment and reborn in each next moment.
 This seems like a weird notion at first, but makes sense in this framework.
 I have a general continuity as “Tam Hunt” because the massive number of smaller actual entities that make up my body and my mind, and thus the physical substrate for my memories, perceptions, sense of self, etc., don’t generally change that much in each moment.

 The difference between an electron and me, however, is that even though there is a strong continuity between each moment in both an electron and me, over time I can change dramatically.
 In fact, I was just a single-celled zygote not too long ago.
 And before too much longer I may just be dust in the wind.
 But the electron can continue in pretty much the same state, just in different locations, for the life of the universe.

 The oscillation of actual entities is resonance and shared resonance is what results in the combination of consciousness

-This oscillation in each actual entity at every organization level throughout the universe is resonance.
+This oscillation in each actual entity at every organizational level throughout the universe is a type of resonance.
 The oscillation rates differ in each type of actual entity but when they match up we have a shared resonance.
-And this shared resonance is what leads to the combination of consciousness from very simple kinds of minds like those found in electrons and atoms into the rich and varied kinds of consciousness found in humans and other animals.
+And this shared resonance, in a nested hierarchy encompassing many levels of organization, is what leads to the combination of consciousness from very simple kinds of minds like those found in electrons and atoms into the rich and varied kinds of consciousness found in humans and other animals.
 Shared resonance leads to combination of consciousness because shared resonance allows for far faster information flows and higher bandwidth than would otherwise be the case.

 · All things are constantly changing